 Habitat and Conservation

-This species lives in two distinctly different habitats; in southeastern Missouri, they live in swamps and oxbow lakes, and in the southern Ozarks, they live in cool, spring-fed rocky creeks and river sloughs.
 The cottonmouth is a dangerously venomous species that can deliver a fatal bite.
 Various harmless snakes, especially watersnakes, are often misidentified as cottonmouths and needlessly killed.
 Learn to identify them and refrain from destroying snakes.
 All Missouri snakes are protected by law.

-Has a limited range in Missouri.
+The cottonmouth has a limited range in Missouri.
 Missouri is the northwestern limit of this species.
 Low winter temperatures limit its distribution.

 People naturally fear venomous snakes, yet these animals also intrigue us and are deeply significant for human cultures all over the world.
 Learning about them helps us to coexist with these creatures that remain a vital part of the natural order.